Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Family Dollar Stores, Inc. (Dollar Tree) at its Matthews facility, reporting 255 affected workers.
-Safelite Glass Corp followed with 210 workers.
+The biggest impact was at Family Dollar Stores, Inc. (Dollar Tree) at its Matthews facility, reporting 255 affected workers.
+Safelite Glass followed with 210 workers.

 Trend & Outlook